Temporary work: Post-Fordism

-As the market began to transform from Fordism to a post-Order regime of capital accumulation, the social regulation of labor markets and the very nature of work began to shift.
+As the market began to transform from Fordism to a post-order regime of capital accumulation, the social regulation of labor markets and the very nature of work began to shift.
 This transformation has been characterized by an economic restructuring that emphasized flexibility within spaces of work, labor markets, employment relationships, wages and benefits.
-And indeed, global processes of neoliberalism and market rule contributed greatly to this increasing pressure put on local labor markets towards flexibility.
+Indeed, global processes of neoliberalism and market rule contributed greatly to this increasing pressure on local labor markets towards flexibility.
 This greater flexibility within labor markets is important at the global level, particularly within OECD countries and liberal market economies (see liberal market economy).

-The temporary labor industry is worth over €157 billion per year, and the largest agencies are spread across over 60 nations.
+The temporary labor industry is worth over €157 billion per year, and the most prominent agencies are spread across over 60 nations.
 The biggest temporary work agencies are most profitable in emerging economies of the Global North and those that have undergone market liberalization, deregulation, and (re)regulation.

 Temporary work opportunities and restrictions vary around the world.
-Chile, Columbia and Poland have the highest percentage of temporary dependent employment at 28.7%, 28.3%, and 27.5% respectively.
-Romania, Lithuania, and Estonia have the lowest percentage of temporary dependent employment that ranges from 1–4%.
+Chile, Columbia, and Poland have the highest percentage of temporary dependent employment at 28.7%, 28.3%, and 27.5%, respectively.
+Romania, Lithuania, and Estonia have the lowest temporary dependent employment percentages, ranging from 1–4%.
 The United Kingdom has 6% temporary employment, Germany has 13% temporary employment, and France has 16% temporary employment.
 In many countries, there are no restrictions on the type of temporary work that is legal, including the United Kingdom, Canada, China, Sweden, and Denmark.
 The United Kingdom has in place the Temporary Agency Work Directive 2008, which ensures equal pay and treatment of temporary workers.
 Similarly, Brazil enforces full-time employment regulations to part-time employment and outsourcing.
 In some countries, including Brazil, there is a wage gap between temporary and permanent workers, but this is due to violations of legislation that specify equal wage determination.
 In other countries, prohibitions are placed on temporary employment in fields such as agriculture, construction, and non-core employment.
 In Mexico, a temporary employee is, "prohibited to perform the same work as regular employee", making temporary work illegal.

 Gig economy-based temporary work is prevalent around the world.
-Uber, for example, operates in North, Central, and South America, Europe, Middle East, Africa, East, South, and Southeast Asia, Australia, and New Zealand.
+Uber, for example, operates in North, Central, and South America, Europe, the Middle East, Africa, East, South, Southeast Asia, Australia, and New Zealand.
 Airbnb advertises listings in 191 countries around the world with the most in Europe.

-The desire to market flexible, adaptable temporary workers has become a driving, monetary oriented objective of the temporary work industry.
+The desire to market flexible, adaptable temporary workers has become the temporary work industry's driving, monetary-oriented objective.
 This has caused individual agencies to adopt practices that focus on competition with other firms, that promote "try before you buy" practices, and that maximize their ability to produce a product: the temporary worker.
 Through this process, the ideal temporary worker has today become largely imagined, produced, and marketed by temporary agencies.